 Available in five different colour options, the Gymreapers 10mm Lever Belt is a great investment for anyone who wants to be strong but doesn't want to wreck their backs in the process.

-According to Gunsmith Fitness, the Shibusa range refers to 'simple, subtle and unobtrusive beauty'.
-Indeed, the vegetable tanned leather of the Shibusa weight lifting belt does look handsome.
+According to Gunsmith Fitness, the Shibusa range refers to "simple, subtle and unobtrusive beauty".
+Indeed, the vegetable-tanned leather of the Shibusa weight lifting belt does look rather handsome.

-Not only good-looking, the Shibusa weight lifting belt is also durable and comes with a lot of options to choose from, including two different widths (4" and 6") and either double pronged buckle (Olympic belts) or powerlifting lever closure/single pronged (powerlifting belts).
+Not only good-looking, the Shibusa weight lifting belt is also durable and comes with many customisation options to choose from, including two different widths (4" and 6") and either double pronged buckle (Olympic belts) or powerlifting lever closure/single pronged (powerlifting belts).

 The two Olympic varieties are thinner, between 6-7 mm thick, making them more flexible without losing out on the support of a leather belt.
 The powerlifting belts are 10 mm thick for extra support.

 They also have ample amount of cushioning around the lumbar area, although as with any belt, if you have any lower back issues, you should definitely consult your doctor first before endeavouring on heavy weight lifting sessions.